joaosds/1DVMC/README.md

 # VMC-1D
-Variational monte carlo implemented for the 1D Heisenberg Model.
+Variational Monte Carlo implemented for the 1D Heisenberg Model and the Haldane-Shastry Model using a Gutzwiller projected wave function as the initial ansatz.
 (Fortran90)